Adobe Font Development Kit for OpenType (AFDKO) Overview

 fontsetplot

-Make a pdf file showing all the glyphs in in a list fonts.
-The glyphs are shown in glyph ID order, with a fixed spacing of one em, with the glyphs from one font in one line, so that all glyphs with the same glyph name from different fonts should be in a single column.
-This is used to visually confirm that that charsets are the same, and that glyph shapes are similar.
-It is useful for catching cases where a place-holder glyph outline was pasted in for a glyph name, but never corrected to the correct shape.
-The fonts are sorted first by length of character set, then by alphabetic order of the character sets, then by PostScript name.
+creates a spreadsheet-like PDF file, allowing the comparison of glyphs (rows) in a number of fonts (columns).
+Glyphs are shown in GID order, with a fixed spacing of one em, so that all glyphs with the same glyph name should align in a single column.
+The input fonts are sorted first by length of character set, then by alphabetic order of the character sets, then by PostScript name.

 hintplot